BeHope-INC/.github/profile/README.md

 ## What We Do:

-Develop medical devices and software: We design and develop innovative medical devices and software tools that offer a variety of healthcare solutions.
+Distribute medical devices and develop medical software: We distribute innovative medical devices and software tools that offer a variety of healthcare solutions.
 Advance medical research: We collaborate with leading researchers and institutions to drive advancements in medical technology.
 Improve patient care: We strive to create solutions that make healthcare more accessible, efficient, and patient-centered.
 ### Our Products: